 Immigration in the U.S. is broken.
 In a politically riven capital where Democrats and Republicans agree on little, they agree on this.
-More than 11 million people already live illegally in the U.S. after crossing the border or remaining in the country when their visas expired.
+About 11 million people already live illegally in the U.S. after crossing the border or remaining in the country when their visas expired.
 What should be done about them?
 That’s where the consensus falls apart.
-Most Americans say the undocumented should be allowed to stay — 73 percent said so in a survey taken in September by the nonpartisan Pew Research Center — although there are deep disagreements about what conditions they should have to meet to win legal residency or citizenship.
+Most Americans say the undocumented should be allowed to stay — 72 percent said so in a 2015 poll by the Pew Research Center — although there are deep disagreements about what conditions they should have to meet to win legal residency or citizenship.

 Ronald Reagan was the last president to win passage of major immigration reform, in 1986.
-President George W. Bush pushed for a bill much like the one recently passed by the Senate, but it died in 2007, killed by conservatives in Congress.
-In 2012, Republican candidates focused on deporting the undocumented rather than legalizing them, and the party’s presidential candidate, Mitt Romney, opposed a path to legal residency or citizenship.
-In November, Hispanic voters cast 71 percent of their ballots for Obama.
+President George W. Bush pushed for a bill much like the one passed by the Senate in 2013, but it died in 2007, killed by conservatives in Congress.
+In 2012, Republican candidates focused on deporting the undocumented and the party’s presidential candidate, Mitt Romney, opposed a path to legal residency or citizenship.
+That November, Hispanic voters cast 71 percent of their ballots for Obama.
 A post-election review by Republican leaders called on the party to “embrace and champion” comprehensive changes in immigration or face a further shrinking of political support.
-But polls show that a significant chunk of the party’s base agrees with the Tea Party wing of the House Republicans that has blocked a comprehensive bill.
-That knocked what looked like the year’s most promising subject for a big bipartisan achievement off track.
+But polls showed that a significant chunk of the party’s base agreed with the Tea Party wing of the House Republicans that has blocked a far-reaching bill.
+That knocked what looked like a promising subject for a big bipartisan achievement off track.

-Democrats are more or less united on immigration, while Republicans are split.
-To the House hard-liners, border security is the only issue that needs to be addressed.
-They’re unmoved by an amendment to the Senate bill that mandates the hiring of about 20,000 more border security guards and would require an additional 350 miles of fencing along the U.S.-Mexico border, a package that backers say could cost about $38 billion.
-Other Republicans are wary of backing a measure that would, in the words of conservative radio host Rush Limbaugh, “create 11 million new Democrats.”
-But there are conservatives who approve of Boehner’s approach of legal status but not citizenship, and there are some who favor the Senate bill.
-That position reflects the wishes of the business community — and the Republican leadership’s fears that fighting immigration will complete the alienation of Hispanics, the country’s fastest-growing group of voters.
-More broadly, the Pew survey found deep divisions in the public between those who favor allowing the undocumented to apply for legal status now, or only after border security has been beefed up and on whether the status offered should be citizenship or legal residency.
-The country is also split over whether immigration helps or hurts the U.S. overall.
+Democrats are more or less united on immigration, while congressional Republicans are split.
+To hard-liners, border security is the only issue that needs to be addressed.
+They were unmoved by an amendment to the 2013 Senate bill that would have hired about 20,000 more border security guards and required an additional 350 miles of fencing along the U.S.-Mexico border.
+Other Republicans are wary of backing measures that would, in the words of conservative radio host Rush Limbaugh, “create 11 million new Democrats.”
+But there are conservatives who approve of former House Speaker John Boehner’s approach of offering a path to legal status but not citizenship, including Boehner’s successor, Paul Ryan.
+There were even some Republicans who favored the Democratic Senate bill, a position that reflects the wishes of the business community.
+Meanwhile, 59 percent of Republicans and Republican-leaning independent voters say the party is not doing a good job in representing their views on illegal immigration.
+And the Republican leadership fears that fighting immigration will complete the alienation of the growing number of Hispanics voters.

 The Reference Shelf